Vishwa9011/todo-test/README.md

-# Todo App
+# Simple Todo App

-A simple, fully functional todo app using HTML, CSS, and JS.
+A fully functional Todo app built using HTML, CSS, and JavaScript.

-**Features:**
+## Features
-- Add a new todo
+- Add new tasks
+- Delete tasks
-- Mark todo as completed
+- Mark tasks as completed (click the task)

-- Delete todo
+## Usage

-Open index.html in your browser to use the app.
+1. Open `index.html` in your browser.
+2. Enter a task and click 'Add' (or press Enter).
+3. Click a task to mark as complete.
+Click 'Delete' to remove.